 Photos: Blue Water Baltimore staff remove hundreds of square feet of concrete each year to create new street tree beds.
 We are part of a city-wide initiative to reach 40% tree canopy coverage.
 Right now Baltimore City is at around ~28%.

 Who is Responsible for Street Tree Care?

 Street trees are in the public right of way.
-This means they are City property and under the care and jurisdiction of Baltimore City Recreation & Park’s Forestry Division.
+This means the trees are City property and under the care and jurisdiction of Baltimore City Recreation & Park’s Forestry Division, although residents are tasked with keeping the area around the trees clean*.
 However, some residents take street tree maintenance into their own hands.
 This blog reviews some of the basic “Do’s & Don’ts” when it comes to helping our little leafy friends.